AdobeDocs/marketo.en/help/marketo/product-docs/reporting/revenue-cycle-analytics/revenue-cycle-models/approving-stages-and-assigning-leads-to-a-revenue-model.md

 description: Approving Stages and Assigning Leads to a Revenue Model - Marketo Docs - Product Documentation
 title: Approving Stages and Assigning Leads to a Revenue Model
 exl-id: 0c93dfe4-8950-444c-a65b-080620816ba2
-feature: "Reporting, Revenue Cycle Analytics"
+feature: Reporting, Revenue Cycle Analytics
 ---
 # Approving Stages and Assigning Leads to a Revenue Model {#approving-stages-and-assigning-leads-to-a-revenue-model}